jccr/.dev-blog/_posts/2019-05-31-why-is-my-dns-broken.md

 ---

 I have my own installation of [Arch Linux](https://www.archlinux.org).
 This means that I hand picked the OS components, and I configured things manually.
+Sometimes things go wrong and I have to figure out, usually without a specific guide, how to fix obscure problems.

-Doing this has helped me understand a GNU/Linux distribution inside and out.
+> Doing this has helped me understand a GNU/Linux distribution inside and out.
 One day I'll write a blog post about this.
 I'll write about the set up, about the experience, and what I have learned so far.

 Today though I want to tell you about how I could only visit some websites.
 Google worked, my most frequently websites worked, but I got IP address not resolved errors everywhere else!